 When you contract a property management firm, expect to pay a commission of 6% to 12% of the rental value.
 This fee goes to the management company.
-However, there are some companies that charge a flat rate of $100-$200 per month, especially when the rental income is relatively low.
+However, some companies charge a flat rate of $100 to $200 per month, especially when the rental income is relatively low.

 In addition to the property management fee, the landlord/management firm is also expected to meet additional charges for running the premise.
 These charges include:

-- New tenant placement: Some property managers mighty charge a fee for getting a client into a lease.
-Most of them charge 50% of the tenant’s first month’s rent.
+- New tenant placement: Some property managers might charge a fee for getting a tenant into a lease.
+Most of them charge equivalent to one month’s rent.
 These fees are known as leasing fees.
 The rate might be negotiable, but charging a leasing fee is normal in the industry.

 - Eviction charges: It is important to appreciate that there are times when things do not work as expected and even a good tenant can become irresponsible and a nuisance.
-If the tenant needs to be evicted, property managers charge between $200 and $500 per eviction.
+If the tenant needs to be evicted, property managers charge between $500 – $1000 per eviction.
 This cost is used to follow the legal process of acquiring a court order to evict the tenant.

 - Vacant unit charges: If you engage the property manager when the premise is empty, you are likely to be charged the value of one month’s rent for the unit.
-The cost is used to pay for costs associated with placing adverts and showing prospective renters the premise.
-It also covers expenses related to preparing lease paperwork.
+The cost is used to pay for expenses associated with placing adverts and showing prospective renters the premise.
+It also covers costs related to preparing lease paperwork.

 - Miscellaneous fee: When you contract a property manager, it is possible to get some extra costs meant to cater for additional expenses such as advertisements, inspection fees, and other unanticipated spending.